V-Varga/GPS_Py/README.md

 #### Results

 The output file contains the results of the file parsing accomplished in this program.
-It is a .txt file, and its contents are found under the following column names:
+It is named GPS_Py_results.txt, and its contents are found under the following column names:

 ```text
 Population, Sample_no, Sample_id, Prediction, Lat, Lon
 ```

+The example GPS_Py_results.txt file(included in the Results_Files/ directory) was created using the data for which the original [GPS](https://github.com/homologus/GPS "GPS") program was created, in Elhaik et al. 2014.

 ### Step 2: Data reformatting with CSV_Conversion.py